jordyv/reconstore/README.md

 - [ ] GraphQL API
 - [ ] Web interface
 - [ ] Support for Nuclei output - automatically tag subdomains with nuclei template IDs
+- [ ] DNS support - automatically fetch and store DNS records for subdomains which are stored